invisibleroads/georegistry/docs/index.rst

 Add features
 ------------
-Given a geojson FeatureCollection and a list of tags, store and associate each individual feature with the given properties and tags.
+Given a geojson FeatureCollection and a nested dictionary of tags, store and associate each individual feature with the given properties and tags.
 Return featureIDs aligned with the original FeatureCollection.
 On error, return traceback.

 - Create tags that do not exist.
 - Specify public tags with a trailing asterisk, i.e. ``hospitals*``.
 Tags are private by default.
 Features marked with a private tag are only visible to the API key that originally created the feature.